-EnCon students engage in student-led sustainability initiatives, and learn about environmental questions and opportunities facing the college – from the student-run STOGROW farm, to the college wind turbine and planned solar farm.
+EnCon students engage in student-led sustainability initiatives, and learn about environmental questions and opportunities facing the college.
+They learn about campus food sourcing by visiting local farms and regional matters of environmental racism through field trips to the metro area.
 They become part of a larger community of students who seek to think clearly and responsibly about environmental policy, sustainability, and “the moral ecology of everyday life.”

 To apply, admitted students can visit the Admitted Student website.

 “Most of us know, deep down, that we need an ecological revolution to build a world that is sustainable.…Uncovering the intellectual and emotional patterns that connect us to the degradation of nature, we’ll discover new patterns of thinking and acting to create the world we want to live and work in.”